-It is the responsibility of each Payphone Service Provider to update any system associated with the operation of their payphones in order to accommodate relief including the implementation of 10-digit local dialling.
-As well, each Payphone Service Provider must update any written instructions affixed to their payphones to advise customers that 10-digit dialling is required for local calls.
+It is the responsibility of each Payphone Service Provider to update any system associated with the operation of their payphones to accommodate relief.

-It is recommended that Commission staff notify Payphone Service Providers of the implementation of relief for this NPA, the new overlay NPA, and 10-digit local dialling.
+It is recommended that Commission staff notify Payphone Service Providers of the implementation of relief for this NPA and the new overlay NPA 879 .

 Individual Payphone Service Providers should notify the Commission or Commission staff, as appropriate, if they have any problems or concerns.